Tom Clancy's Rainbow Six: Lockdown

-Tom Clancy's Rainbow Six: Lockdown is a 2005 tactical first-person shooter video game.
+Tom Clancy's Rainbow Six: Lockdown is a 2005 tactical first-person shooter video game published by Ubisoft for the PlayStation 2, Xbox, GameCube, and Windows.
 It is the fourth game in the Rainbow Six series.
-The initial design and PlayStation 2 version were developed by Red Storm Entertainment and the Xbox version was developed by Ubisoft Montreal.
-Both are published by Ubisoft.
 The game's plot follows Rainbow, an international counterterrorist organization, as they battle a terrorist organization that has stolen a deadly bioweapon.
+The PlayStation 2, GameCube, and Windows versions were developed by Red Storm Entertainment and the Xbox version was developed by Ubisoft Montreal.

-The mobile phone version was released on June 9, 2005; the PlayStation 2 and Xbox versions were released on September 6; the GameCube version was released on September 27; and the Windows version was released on February 16, 2006.
+Lockdown was first released on August 3, 2005 for mobile phones, with console versions being released in September of the same year and the PC version being released in February 2006.
+The game received average reviews mostly due to its departure from traditional Rainbow Six gameplay.
+A sequel, Tom Clancy's Rainbow Six: Critical Hour, was released in 2006.

 Gameplay

 The player controls the main character, Rainbow team commander Domingo "Ding" Chavez, and leads a single squad in real-time through each level.
 The player can issue orders to team members, such as to breach a door or toss a grenade into a room.
 Missions are broken up into linear levels, instead of each mission taking place on a single non-linear map.
 Lockdown also gives players the ability to save their in-game progress at any time during a level, in contrast to some previous games' lack of an in-game save feature.